Stellar classification: Late giant carbon-star classes

 Carbon-stars are stars whose spectra indicate production of carbon – a byproduct of triple-alpha helium fusion.
 With increased carbon abundance, and some parallel s-process heavy element production, the spectra of these stars become increasingly deviant from the usual late spectral classes G, K, and M. Equivalent classes for carbon-rich stars are S and C.

 The giants among those stars are presumed to produce this carbon themselves, but some stars in this class are double stars, whose odd atmosphere is suspected of having been transferred from a companion that is now a white dwarf, when the companion was a carbon-star.

-Class C: carbon stars
+Class C

 Originally classified as R and N stars, these are also known as carbon stars.
 These are red giants, near the end of their lives, in which there is an excess of carbon in the atmosphere.
 The old R and N classes ran parallel to the normal classification system from roughly mid-G to late M. These have more recently been remapped into a unified carbon classifier C with N0 starting at roughly C6.
-Another subset of cool carbon stars are the C–J-type stars, which are characterized by the strong presence of molecules of 13CN in addition to those of 12CN.
+Another subset of cool carbon stars are the C–J-type stars, which are characterized by the strong presence of molecules of 13 CN in addition to those of 12 CN.
 A few main-sequence carbon stars are known, but the overwhelming majority of known carbon stars are giants or supergiants.
 There are several subclasses: